pmq20/node-packer/node/doc/api/url.md

 The *userinfo percent-encode set* is used exclusively for username and passwords encoded within the URL.
 The *path percent-encode set* is used for the path of most URLs.
+The *fragment percent-encode set* is used for URL fragments.
-The *C0 control percent-encode set* is used for all other cases, including URL fragments in particular, but also host and path under certain specific conditions.
+The *C0 control percent-encode set* is used for host and path under certain specific conditions, in addition to all other cases.

 When non-ASCII characters appear within a hostname, the hostname is encoded using the [Punycode][] algorithm.
 Note, however, that a hostname *may* contain